 The correlation between proteins and age was further investigated.

-From this analysis we could identify 106 proteins that significantly (q-value<0.05) correlate with age (Supplementary figure 1).
-To further discriminate between up- and downregulated proteins, a cut-off on effect size >/< 0.01 was applied.
+From this analysis we could identify 106 proteins that significantly (q-value<0.05) correlate with age (Supplementary Figure 1).
+To further discriminate between up- and down- regulated proteins, a cut-off on effect size >/< 0.01 was applied.
 20 age-associated proteins were found to be negatively regulated, while 27 were positively regulated as shown in the volcano plot (Figure 3A).
 Among these last group of proteins, fibulin-1 (FBLN1, P23142), lysozyme C (LYZ, P61626), dystroglycan (DAG1, Q14118) and gamma glutamyl hydrolase (GGH, Q92820) were already reported in another study as related to aging (Lehallier et al., 2019).
 Indeed, FBLN1 and DAG1 have been shown to play a crucial role in aging since both have a positive effect on brain homeostasis and neurotrophic activities (Moore et al., 2002; Ohsawa, Takamura, & Kohsaka, 2001).
 Interestingly, also extracellular superoxide dismutase (SOD3, P08240) is increasing with age, suggesting a higher protection from oxygen reactive species in older individuals.

 Most of the age-associated proteins that are negatively correlated with age are immunoglobulins.
 It has been reported that accumulation of immunoglobulins activates the immune system and results in chronic inflammation during ageing (Aprahamian, Takemura, Goukassian, & Walsh, 2008).
 The reduced expression of immunoglobulins in our older cohort suggests a better response to inflammation and cellular stress.